anthony-mills/s3-video/readme.txt

 == Changelog ==

+= 0.9 =
+Retagged as 0.9, error in first commit didn't update Wordpress plugin repository to 0.8

 = 0.8 =
 Path case changes through the plugin to accomodate the difference between the Github & Wordpress subversion plugin names